 Slowly I relaxed the dramatically acted squint in my eyes, “What?”

 “It’s you’re move!
-C’mon maaan.” raising his hand half way to his forehead as though he thought he was about suddenly experience a migraine.
+C’mon maaan.”
+Rising his hand half way to his forehead as though he thought he was about to suddenly experience a migraine.

 “Oh, ahem.
 OK.
-Here we go….” and it was Kings Pawn to King Pawn’s Three.
-All within the motion of moving my piece his palm being rubbed on his leg became the tell that I was successful in my attempt to at least create an immediate distraction for him.
+Here we go…” and it was King’s Pawn to King Pawn’s three.
+All within the motion of moving my piece, his palm began to be rubbed on his leg and become the tell that I was successful in my attempt to at least create an immediate distraction for him.
 Knowing that he would insist on wanting my attention on the game at least close to what his was.
-We both wanted a better game.
-And we knew how to get it from each other if for no other reason than it was our one thousandth’s game.
+We both wanted a better game and we knew how to get it from each other if for no other reason than it was our one thousandth game.

 Such a charming piece in my life it was.
-Another natural environment that I shall, for all my days, liken to a portable remote resort.
-Yet forever haunting me would be the inevitable public perception that I can see is all too real today, that rather than fancying myself having vividly inspirational and deep conversation with Sir Arthur Conan Doyle, it would be more likened to H.G.
-Wells playing chess with Jack the Ripper, in grand revolutionary debatable conversation of the siege of the New World Order - for us, as we are increasingly oppressed today by the same Police State as foretold by the most brilliant individuals through American history, today, the 4th Reich of the United States.
+Another natural environment that I shall, for all my days, liken to a remote resort.
+Yet forever haunting me would be the inevitable public perception that I see to this day, is all too real.
+That rather than fancying myself having vividly inspirational and deep conversation with Sir Arthur Conan Doyle, it would be more likened to H.G.
+Wells playing chess with Jack the Ripper, in grand revolutionarily debatable conversation of the siege of the New World Order – for us, as we are increasingly oppressed today by the same Police State as foretold by the most brilliant individuals throughout Americas history, today, the 4th Reich of the United States of America.
+Nothing more, than a forever burning red, white and blue flag, dipped in chocolate sauce.

 And now that Federal Friday has come and gone, no longer do I bear the yoke of that despair.
 That anticipation of what others may think.